-Scientists are one step closer to a new drug which could reduce blood sugar levels in people with insulin resistance.
+Scientists are one step closer to a new drug that could reduce blood sugar levels in those with insulin resistance.
 What’s more, the drug could come without any side effects.

 Insulin resistance raises the risk of developing type 2 diabetes.
 In this condition, cells can no longer respond to the commands from the hormone insulin, which is responsible for regulating blood glucose.

-So, restoring the insulin sensitivity could be an efficient method for treating and preventing diabetes.
-However, current insulin-sensitizing drugs increase the lipid production which can cause wide range of side effects, including weight gain.
+So, restoring insulin sensitivity could be an efficient method for treating and preventing the condition above mentioned.
+However, current insulin-sensitizing drugs increase lipid production which can cause a wide range of side effects, including getting bigger.

-Scientists from the Columbia University Diabetes Center in New York City conducted a study which shows a possibility of improving insulin sensitivity without causing weight gain.
-The study was published in the online journal Cell.
+Scientists from the Columbia University Diabetes Center in New York City conducted a study that shows a possibility of improving insulin sensitivity without leading to a bigger size.
+The study was published in the online Horizon.

-Current insulin resistance medications might cause weight gain as they target and block FOXO1.
+Current insulin resistance medications might cause people to get bigger as they target and block FOXO1.
 However, while inhibiting, this protein lowers the production of glucose in the liver.
-So, besides lowering blood sugar levels, it also boosts the production of fat, or lipids.
+So, besides lowering blood sugar levels, it also boosts the production of fat or lipids.

-Dr. Accili reports that using a broadly acting protein FOXO1 inhibitor in the treatment of insulin resistance can cause different adverse effects, like weight gain.
-So, alongside getting the good from FOXO1 insulin sensitizers, you are also getting the bad.
+Dr. Accili reports that using a broadly acting protein FOXO1 inhibitor in the treatment of insulin resistance can cause different adverse effects, like getting bigger.
+So, alongside getting the good from FOXO1 insulin sensitizers, people are also getting worse.

 That’s why scientists have been looking for ways to block this protein without affecting the production of lipids.